HitGrab/finder/docusaurus/docs/api/filters-api.md

     set(identifier: string | FilterRule, value: any): void

-    // Delete the internal state for this rule. delete(identifier: string | FilterRule, value: any)
+    // Delete the internal state for this rule.
+    // If value is passed and the rule has multiple values, only that value will be removed. delete(identifier: string | FilterRule, value: any)

     // Test an array of filter rules against the items array.
 Useful for building input controls.